-I know people that take months to perform a duty such as choosing a domain name.
-Although this could be useful when launching a mega-brand from the ground up, it’s also true that many mega brands used a process such as this, and they are doing remarkably well.
+I know people that take months to perform a duty, such as choosing a domain name.
+Although this could be useful when launching a mega-brand from the ground up, it’s also true that many mega brands used a process such as this and are doing remarkably well.

 What is an example of a domain name?

-As you can see, the process of naming eagleblogging.com follows guideline # 3 I laid out at the beginning (combine two or more words) I chose this name because of the symbolism of the eagle, which become values I seek to incorporate into my writing and the business.
-Freedom and leadership are just a few values that come to my mind right now.
+As you can see, the process of naming eagleblogging.com follows guideline # 3 I laid out at the beginning (combine two or more words).
+I chose this name because of the symbolism of the eagle, which become values I seek to incorporate into my writing and the business.
+Freedom and leadership are just a few values that come to mind now.

-A final example is namecheap.com (not affiliated) You know you can get domain names, and of course, the brand promise is they’ll be cheap.
-You can find examples all over the web you may use as an inspiration.
-As a final tip: You can send a simple survey to your target market asking which name they like the most.
+A final example is namecheap.com (not affiliated).
+You know you can get domain names; of course, the brand promise is they’ll be cheap.
+You can find examples all over the web you may use as inspiration.
+As a final tip: You can send a simple survey to your target market, asking which name they like the most.
 Doing this means you care about your audience.

 You can ask for feedback, ideally from your target audience.
 If you haven’t done so, grab a cup of your preferred beverage and choose the best possible domain name today.